frenchvandal/frenchvandal.cn/content/posts/live-long-and-prosper.md

 - Zatoichi
 ---

-This is a first blog post.
+This is a first blog post, modified.

 Hello World!